AlwaysTesting/AnsibleController/README.md

 cd AnsibleController // goto
 ```
 ### Connect and create credentials
-For the first login to the server ansible needs credentials.
+For the first login to the server, ansible needs credentials.
 This script use therefore a user and a key.
-They will be *deleted* during installation.
+The user will be *deleted* on the target server during the installation.
 Replace the ip adress, the user and the private key file in the _hosts_-file with the server ones.
 There will be a prompt "No matching host key fingerprint found in DNS.
 Are you sure you want to continue connecting (yes/no)?".
 Type _yes_.
 ```